 5 from 1 review

 This recipe has a special place in my heart.
-I first learned to make çilbir or Turkish eggs from author and television host Nigella Lawson when she visited the test kitchen at The San Francisco Chronicle on her book tour for, At My Table.
+I first learned to make çilbir or Turkish poached eggs from author and television host Nigella Lawson when she visited the test kitchen at The San Francisco Chronicle on her book tour for, At My Table.
 Perfectly poached eggs sit nestled on a bed of creamy garlic yogurt and are drizzled with chilli.
 The eggs are garnished with fresh dill but feel free to experiment with the herbs and spices.
 I like to serve two eggs per person, but you can use one.
 This is also my go-to dish whenever I’m feeling lazy in the kitchen, and the best part, it’s satisfying at lunch and dinner too.

 On a side note, this is also the perfect way to poach an egg.